kestreltechnology/ktadvance/tests/sard/juliet_v1.2/CWE190/s01/char_fscanf_addQ/README.md

 ### Reference

 **C Standard, 6.3.1.3, paragraph 3**:

-1 .When a value with integer type is converted to another integer type other than _Bool, if the value can be represented by the new type, it is unchanged.
+1. When a value with integer type is converted to another integer type other than _Bool, if the value can be represented by the new type, it is unchanged.
 2. Otherwise, if the new type is unsigned, the value is converted by repeatedly adding or subtracting one more than the maximum value that can be represented in the new